PaulFinch/R2D2_Remote/README.md

 # Requirements:
 - Clementoni R2D2 Robot
-- Joypad (2 axis and 8 buttons as a minimum)
+- Joypad (2 axis and 8 buttons as a minimum) / Tested with a Buffalo SNES Gamepad
 - Bluetooth connectivity
 - Python >= 3.7
 - Pyton Modules: bleak, pygame